tiprankstipranks

 We face risks relating to our marketing efforts.

-Our marketing efficiency, expressed as marketing expense as a percentage of gross bookings, and performance marketing return on investment ("ROIs") are impacted by a number of factors that are subject to variability and are in some cases outside of our control, including ADRs, costs per click, cancellation rates, foreign currency exchange rates, our ability to convert traffic to booking customers, and the timing and effectiveness of our brand marketing campaigns.
-Marketing efficiency can also be impacted by the extent to which consumers come directly to our platforms for bookings.
-If our marketing efforts are less effective at generating new bookings, our marketing efficiency could deteriorate and our margins, revenues, and earnings growth could be adversely affected.
-For example, competition for desired rankings in search results and/or a decline in ad clicks by consumers could increase our costs-per-click and negatively impact our marketing efficiency.
+We invest considerable resources in the establishment and maintenance of our brands, marketing and other brand building efforts to preserve and enhance consumer awareness of our brands, and to attract and retain consumers.
+Performance marketing costs to grow traffic to our platforms are variable because they are dependent on others' marketing spend in the same channels.
+If we are unable to maintain or enhance consumer awareness and acceptance of our brands or if such efforts are not cost-effective, our business, competitive position, and results of operations could be materially adversely affected.
+Our marketing efficiency, expressed as marketing expense as a percentage of gross bookings, and performance marketing return on investment ("ROIs") are impacted by a number of factors that are subject to variability and are in some cases outside of our control, including ADRs, costs per click, cancellation rates, foreign currency exchange rates, our ability to convert traffic to booking consumers, and the timing and effectiveness of our brand marketing campaigns.
+Marketing efficiency can also be impacted by the extent to which consumers come directly to our platforms for bookings and the economics of distribution channels.
+If our marketing efforts are less effective at generating new bookings, our marketing efficiency could decrease and our margins, revenues, and earnings growth could be adversely affected.
+For example, competition for desired placement in search results including among AI-generated or AI-impacted (i.e., by bot or agent activity) results could increase our costs-per-click and negatively impact our marketing efficiency.
 At times we may pursue a strategy of increasing marketing ROIs, which could negatively affect our gross bookings and revenue growth rates.
 Pursuing a strategy of improving performance marketing ROIs along with factors such as competitors' actions in the bidding environment, the amount of marketing invested by these channels to generate demand, and overall marketing platform traffic growth trends, may also impact our gross bookings and revenue growth rates.
-Negative trends in our marketing efficiency, performance marketing ROIs, or consumer shopping activity could negatively impact our business, market share, and results of operations.
+Negative trends in our marketing efficiency, performance marketing ROIs, or consumer shopping activity could negatively impact our business, competitive position, and results of operations.

 Production

-Total Risks: 3/34 (9%)Below Sector Average
+Total Risks: 3/29 (10%)Below Sector Average

-Employment / Personnel1 | 2.9%
+Employment / Personnel1 | 3.4%

 Employment / Personnel - Risk 1

-We rely on the performance of highly skilled employees; and, if we are unable to retain or motivate key employees or hire, retain, and motivate well-qualified employees, our business would be harmed.
+We rely on the performance of highly skilled employees and, if we are unable to retain or motivate key employees or hire, retain, and motivate well-qualified employees, our business would be harmed.

-Competition for well-qualified employees, especially software engineers and other technology professionals, is intense and costly.
-In addition, our customer service resources (including outsource arrangements) may be unable to provide adequate customer service support.
+Our performance relies on the talents and efforts of highly skilled individuals.
+Our future success depends on our continued ability to attract and retain a highly skilled workforce.
+Our ability to attract and retain talent could be negatively impacted by factors such as reorganizations and our hybrid work policies.
+Competition for well-qualified employees, especially software engineers, professionals supporting our Gen AI initiatives, and other technology professionals, is intense and costly.
+Our customer service resources (including outsource arrangements) may be unable to provide adequate customer service support.
+Additionally, our Gen AI initiatives could alter our infrastructure and workforce.
 Our success has led to increased efforts by our competitors and others to hire our employees.
 These difficulties may be amplified by increased ability to work remotely, evolving restrictions on immigration or availability of visas or work permits for skilled technology workers, requirements of applicable collective bargaining agreements, and laws in certain jurisdictions that make recruiting senior talent more difficult, such as the reductions in the partial tax exemption that benefits certain non-Dutch citizens working in the Netherlands.
 These factors combined with inflationary pressure on compensation has caused our personnel expenses to attract and retain key talent to increase, which may adversely affect our results of operations.
-If we do not succeed in attracting and retaining well-qualified employees, our business, ability to grow and innovate, competitive position, reputation, and results of operations would be adversely affected.
+If we do not succeed in attracting, and retaining well-qualified employees, our business, ability to grow and innovate, competitive position, reputation, and results of operations would be adversely affected.

-Supply Chain2 | 5.9%
+Supply Chain2 | 6.9%

 Supply Chain - Risk 1